ddmitov/perl-executing-browser/README.md

 **Usability:**
 * Local scripts can be fed from HTML forms using GET or POST methods or from AJAX requests.
 * Basic security restrictions are imposed on every locally executed Perl script.
-* Any version of Perl 5 can be selected.
+* Any version of Perl 5 can be used.
 * PEB can be started from any folder.
 * PEB opens web pages with cross-site scripting disabled.
-* Settings are stored in a single INI file.
-* All browser functions are accessible from special URLs.
+* Browser functions are accessible from special URLs.
-* Use your favorite logo as a custom icon to be displayed on windows and message boxes.
+* Any icon can be displayed on windows and message boxes.
-* 100% of the browser screen area are dedicated to your HTML interface.
+* Every aspect of the graphical user interface can be customized using HTML & JavaScript.
 * Usefull for both single-page or multi-page applications with an optional start in fullscreen mode.
 * Optional JavaScript translation of context menu and dialog boxes.
 * Optional JavaScript check for unsaved data in HTML forms before closing a window to prevent accidental data loss.